charlesoma/dustcleaner/README.md

     - See which UTXOs are risky
     - Understand clustering and linkage implications
     - Decide whether to spend or ignore certain dust

 ---

+## Project Status

+DustCleaner is an experimental CLI tool for detecting and consolidating dust UTXOs in Bitcoin Core wallets.
+It is currently in early development and primarily tested on regtest.
+Use caution and review transactions carefully before running against mainnet wallets.

 ## CLI Overview